microsoft/vscode-themes/predawn/README.md

-# Tomorrow and Tomorrow Night Theme Kit
+# Predawn Theme Kit

 A set of themes based on:
-* Tomorrow
-* Tomorrow Night Eighties
+* Predawn
+* Predawn GF Markdown
-* Tomorrow Night
+* Predawn Markdown
-* Tomorrow Night Bright